neutrofoton/hi-kubernetes/08-networking-service-discovery.md

 # Service Discovery

 To demonstrate service dicovery, let's create a Pod and Service (mysql.yaml) for a MySQL database.
-Then we will try to connect to the database from the previuos web app Pod.
+Then we will try to connect to the database from the previous web app Pod.

 ``` bash
 apiVersion: v1